d-c007/terraform-beginner-bootcamp-2023/README.md

 **MAJOR.MINOR.PATCH**, eg. `1.0.1`

--**MAJOR** version when you make incompatible API changes -**MINOR** version when you make functionality changes in a backward compatible manner -**PATCH** versions when you make backward compatible fixes
+- **MAJOR** version when you make incompatible API changes
+- **MINOR** version when you make functionality changes in a backward compatible manner
+- **PATCH** versions when you make backward compatible fixes

 ### Considerations for Linux Distro